meutband/DiscoverBourbon/README.md

 and get recommendations about bourbon.

 The website and recommender system is currently being worked on.
+You can preview the website at [https://discoverbourbon.herokuapp.com/].
+You can log into the website and play with some of the user settings.
-Release of the website will be ready when I am finished with the website.
-The recommender will be released shortly after the website.
+The recommender portion will be released shortly.